 Bake

-- Near the end of the second rise, you may preheat your oven to 375 degrees F.
+- Near the end of the second rise, preheat your oven to 375 degrees F.

 - Uncover the rolls and bake 20-25 minutes.